pnpm/pnpm.io/docs/cli/outdated.md

 ### --recursive, -r

-Check for outdated dependencies in every package found in subdirectories or in every workspace package, when executed inside a workspace.
+Check for outdated dependencies in every package found in subdirectories, or in every workspace package when executed inside a workspace.

-### --filter &lt;package_selector>
+### --filter \<package_selector>

 [Read more about filtering.](../filtering)